Africa Continent Map

 You can also find the typical poles from Spain, including the wooden ones.

 Much like Spain, The Canary Islands use the typical EU plates.
-The set up may be a bit different.
+The set up of the letters and numbers may be a bit different.

 The Canary Islands use the country code of +34 and its international prefix is 00.
 There are only 4 area codes in the Canaries.
 922 and 822 will call Santa Cruz de Tenerife.
 928 and 828 will call Las Palmas.